trambarhq/relaks-django-todo-example/README.md

 }
 ```

 Basically, we create the data source (the Django adapter) and hands it to `Application`.
-The refresh interval interval is set to a rather extreme 5 seconds.
+The refresh interval is set to a rather extreme 5 seconds.
 This is so that we would quickly see changes made through the Django admin tool.
 You can try it by logging into the admin tool at `http://127.0.0.1:8000/admin/` and manually adding a todo item.
-It should after a few seconds.
+It should appear in our app after a few seconds.
 You can also try running multiple instances of the example app in different browser windows.

-In an real-world app, something like 5 minutes might be more appropriate.
+In an real-world app, something like 5 minutes would be more appropriate.

 ## Application